Thick as Thieves (The Temper Trap album): Promotion

 The Temper Trap performing at The Old Market in Brighton and Hove, as part of The Great Escape Festival, in May 2016.

 Shortly before the album was completed and unveiled, the album's title track, "Thick as Thieves", was premiered on Australian youth radio station Triple J on the night of 28 February 2016, after the band announced the premiere on social media.
 The track also subsequently appeared on a single released the next day.
 On 11 April 2016, Thick as Thieves was officially unveiled by The Temper Trap, Liberation and Glassnote Records.
 The band wrote, in a press release regarding the announcement, "Finally it's here!
 No one can accuse us of rushing things.
 We're definitely slow burners when it comes to writing albums so we're beyond excited to share these new songs with you."
 The album's track list, artwork, and 10 June release date were detailed, with pre-orders for compact disc and digital download versions of the album, in addition to a limited-edition white vinyl 10" LP version of the album, becoming available on the same day.
 A deluxe edition of the album was also pressed, containing three additional tracks - "Providence", "On the Run", and "Closer".
-(Note: Citiations for Australian release of Thick as Thieves (Deluxe Edition): Compact Disc, Digital download) In addition to the announcement, the album's fifth track, "Fall Together" was premiered through a video uploaded to the band's official YouTube channel, and appeared on a single, released in the United States on 12 April 2016.
+(Note: Citations for Australian release of Thick as Thieves (Deluxe Edition): Compact Disc, Digital download) In addition to the announcement, the album's fifth track, "Fall Together" was premiered through a video uploaded to the band's official YouTube channel, and appeared on a single, released in the United States on 12 April 2016.
 "Fall Together" was also solicited as a promotional single to United States Triple A and Alternative / Modern rock radio on 2 and 3 May 2016, respectively.
 In the weeks leading up to the release of the album, the band premiered the album's third track, "Burn", and sixth track, "Alive".
 They were both made available to download and stream on 19 May and 2 June, respectively.
 Each track's release were accompanied by music videos featuring the band performing the songs live.

 Landscape of Milos, Greece, where the band shot the music videos for "Fall Together" and "Lost" with Kris Moyes.